kipa4511/softsec/README.md

 # Install the necessary dependencies
-python -m pip install -e ".[dev]" pip install pgpy pip install hypothesis pip install pytest pytest-cov hypothesis
+python -m pip install -e ".[dev]" pip install pgpy pip install pikepdf pip install hypothesis pip install pytest pytest-cov hypothesis

 # Run the unit tests
 PYTHONPATH=./src pytest -vv
+# For some API test cases a test user is required, Those test cases can be marked to failed initially.
+In that case after deployment create a user : test123@gmail.com and password : test123 and rerun the test.
+Make the test user is deleted after the test.
 ```

 ### Deploy